chaseruskin/verb/docs/src/topic/events.md

 <subject> <predicate>
 ```

-The comment is typically discarded during analysis by Vertex and is mainly for the benefit of the user.
+The comment is typically discarded during analysis by Verb and is mainly for the benefit of the user.

 Example:
 ```